KEHANG/SCAN/README.md

 ### Acknowledgement:

-I've referred to [this issue](https://github.com/miyosuda/scan/issues/1), and adopted its solution which is to use the DAE output rather than to improve the visuality of β-VAE.
+I've referred to [this issue][], and adopted its solution which is to use the DAE output rather than to improve the visuality of β-VAE.

 ### Notice